Applying for Admission

 Factors considered in our admission decisions include, but are not limited to, past academic performance (particularly in required academic subjects), admission test scores, competitiveness of high school, and academic major selected.
 Recommendations from those familiar with your academic performance and interviews with an admissions counselor are often influential.

 Students applying for freshman admission in the fall (September) may apply through the Early Decision or Regular Decision Plans.
 The Early Decision Plan is designed for students who consider RIT their first-choice college and wish to make an early commitment regarding admission.
-Regular Decision applicants who have provided all required application materials by February 1 will receive admission notification by March 15.
+Regular Decision applicants who have provided all required application materials by January 15 will receive admission notification by mid-March.

-Feb.
-1 Regular Decision deadline for March 15 notification
+January 15 Regular Decision deadline for mid-March notification

 All applications for transfer admission are reviewed as they are received, and notification letters are mailed four to six weeks after the application is received.